Billwerder-Moorfleet station: Station layout

 Billwerder-Moorfleet is an at-level station with 2 side platforms and 2 tracks.
-There is no service personnel attending the station, but an SOS and information telephone is available.
+The station is unstaffed but an SOS and information telephone is available.
 There are some places to lock a bicycle and some parking spots.
 Only the platform in Hamburg city direction is fully accessible for handicapped persons, as there is no lift at the footbridge leading to the platform in Bergedorf direction.
-There are no lockerboxes.
+There are no lockers.

 Service

-The lines S2 and S21 of Hamburg S-Bahn call at Billwerder-Moorfleet station.
+The line S2 of Hamburg S-Bahn call at Billwerder-Moorfleet station.
 Also the bus line 230 stops here.